 - stuffing de baguette con salvia, cebolla, y apio (French bread stuffing with sage, onion, and celery)

 - ensalada de pepino y tomate (cucumber and tomato salad)

 - brownies with frosting

 - 8 bottles of wine + 1 large bottle of beer for the chef

-It was a perfect Argentine Thanksgiving: it was meat-centric, we ate and drank too much, and it was a great opportunity to introduce Charlie to the house (he moved in one week later).
-We ended the night by going out for ice cream (yeah, dessert #2!) and singing Shania Twain and Spice Girls in the streets.
+It was a perfect Argentine Thanksgiving: meat-centric with plenty of booze.
+It was also a great opportunity to introduce Charlie to our house; he moved in one week later.
+We ended the night by going out for ice cream (yeah dessert #2!) and singing Shania Twain and Spice Girls in the streets.

 Hope your Thanksgiving was wonderful!